amendl/SuperNEMO_ML_applications/README.md

 2. since July 12 2023 `module add Analysis/root/6.22.06-fix01` - loads `python 3.9.1` (**currently, this is the way to go**)

 This software should be installed in python or Anaconda environment (python environment is prefered since it can access  both sourced root package and all gpu related software directly, however it is still possible to make it work with Anaconda)
- * `Root` - Root is not needed to be explicitly installed in python or Anaconda environment, any sourced Root on CCLyon should work - minimum tested verion 6.22.06 (since July 12 2021 6.22.06-fix01)
+ * `Root` - Root is not needed to be explicitly installed in python or Anaconda environment, any sourced Root on CCLyon should work - minimum tested verion 6.22.06 (since July 12 2023 6.22.06-fix01 on CCLyon)
  * `cudatoolkit`, `cudnn` - Should be already installed on CCLyon
  * `tensorflow`
  * `keras` - Should be part of `tensorflow`